 There is a prevailing theory that elite athletes must spend about 10,000 hours practicing.
 This belief is not supported by research.
 Most elite competitors require far less than 10,000 hours of practice.
 Actual research points to about 6,000 hours for wrestling, 4,000 hours for field hockey and 4,000 hours for basketball.
 The idea of 10,000 hours is a misinterpretation of previous scientific work, suggesting that number as a threshold for high-level, standout performance in other life endeavors — not sports.

 Other factors may be just as influential for success, such as luck, opportunity, quality of coaching and genetic predisposition.
 While it is true that professional athletes are likely to have 10,000 hours of sports participation, these hours are more likely related to various sports rather than a single sport related to their professional careers.
 The majority of those hours were also not found within the spans of childhood or adolescence.

 The development of children in sports is also positively affected by “deliberate free play,” which is defined as activities that are enjoyable and motivating in and of themselves.
 This is the opposite of what happens in children who engage in early specialization, which is termed “deliberate practice,” aimed at improving performance and skill, not necessarily enjoyment.
-Creativity, emotional ability and motor skills are better improved through “deliberate free play” rather than through “deliberate practice.”
-The latter increases time spent with a coach, whereas “deliberate free play” is associated with increased time spent playing sports and being engaged in physical activities.
+Creativity, emotional ability and motor skills are better improved through deliberate free play rather than through deliberate practice.
+The latter increases time spent with a coach, whereas “deliberate free play” is associated with increased time spent playing sports.

 The recommendation is for young athletes not to participate in just one sport year in and year out.
 The accumulation of hours is important, but it should be focused on general sports participation.
 Time spent on sports should be mostly on “deliberate free play,” which should comprise more than 50 percent of the total hours spent on sports.